robschmidtinfo/RobJS/README.md

 </html>
 ```

-3. Create the js-file accordingly.
+3. Create the JavaScript file according to your script tag.
+In this case we call it app.js
 4. Initialize the app, define state variables (name, initial value), views and routes like shown below
 ```js
 // app.js